HFooladi/HFooladi.github.io/_talks/2019-10-01-talk-system-biology.md

 location: "Tehran"
 ---

-In this talk I presented our work on pattern formation during human embryonic stem cells development.
+In this talk, I presented our work on pattern formation during human embryonic stem cell development.
-We propose a multicellular mathematical model for pattern formation during in vitro gastrulation of human ESCs.
+We proposed a multicellular mathematical model for pattern formation during the in-vitro gastrulation of human ESCs.
-This model enhances the basic principles of Waddington epigenetic landscape with cell–cell communication, in order to enable pattern and tissue formation.
+This model enhances the basic principles of the Waddington epigenetic landscape with cell-cell communication, which enables us to describe how the pattern and tissue formation occurs in the course of development.